peterhinch/micropython-micro-gui/README.md

 Open dropdown list.
 When closed, hidden items below are refreshed.

 A dropdown list.
-The list, when active, is drawn below the control.
+The list, when active, is drawn over the control.
 The height of the control is determined by the height of the font in use.
-The height of the list is determined by the number of entries in it and the font in use.
-Scrolling is not supported.
-The dropdown should be placed high enough on the screen to ensure that the list can be displayed
+By default the height of the list is determined by the number of entries in it and the font in use.
+It may be reduced by specifying `dlines` in which case scrolling will occur.
+The dropdown should be placed high enough on the screen to ensure that the list can be displayed.

 Constructor mandatory positional args:
  1. `writer` The `Writer` instance (defines font) to use.